TechSckoolByVijay/killercoda-scenarios/s01l03-file-creation/step1.md

 ---

-## 🔍 Question 2: Build Your Directory Structure
+## 🔍 Practice Exercise 2: Build Your Directory Structure

 Now let's create some folders to organize your work.
 This is like adding filing cabinets to your office: